ryanpdwyer/react-eleventy/pchem-ch1.md

 These are ungraded questions to check your understanding of the material.

 Consider the case where 2 moles of H<sub>2</sub> and 1 mole of HD are placed in a container and the system comes to equilibrium.

+Enter your answers as decimals not fractions (0.5 rather than 1/2).

 <div id="question-node"></div>